 South Sound Clean Water Partners (formerly the Pierce County Shellfish Partners) exists to protect and improve water quality.
 Established in 2006, the collaboration between Pierce County, Tacoma-Pierce County Health Department and Pierce Conservation District grew.
 With more partners and more areas being monitored, it made sense to change the name of the organization.

-In Pierce County there are more than 8,400 acres of shellfish growing areas.
-Washington State Department of Health regularly collects marine water quality samples in these areas to insure shellfish are safe to eat.
+In Pierce County, there are more than 8,400 acres of shellfish growing areas.
+Washington State Department of Health (DOH) regularly collects marine water quality samples in these areas to ensure shellfish are safe to eat.
+You can learn more about DOH's shellfish monitoring program by visiting their Shellfish Growing Areas page.

 The Clean Water Partners published its first Key Peninsula Water Quality Report in October 2017 as an insert in the Key Peninsula News.
 The report grades water quality in Key Peninsula streams and marine waters.
 It also includes information on toxic algae levels in local lakes.